 This section outlines basic criteria for determining if good cause exists for dropping the child's current non-excepted health insurance coverage.
-A child is ineligible for WV CHIP so long as he has full-coverage health insurance.
+A child is ineligible for WV CHIP if he has creditable health insurance.
 When it is determined the applicant has good cause, WV CHIP eligibility may begin effective the first day of the month following termination of the health insurance coverage.